Example Codes for Coupled Theories in Solid Mechanics

 This website compiles a collection of FEniCSx finite element codes for a wide array of coupled-physics theories in solid mechanics.
 These codes accompany the book,

 • L. Anand, E.M.
 Stewart, S.A.
 Chester.
 Introduction to coupled theories in solid mechanics.
-2025, in preparation.
+Oxford University Press, 2026.

 A selection of example codes are provided for: